What is Cayuse?

 When I compare the PDF file generated in Cayuse with the PDF I see on the NIH Commons, they are not identical -- The Cayuse PDF has more forms/pages than the NIH Commons version.
 What's going on?

-This is not a glitch.
 The Cayuse PDF is never 100% identical to what the funding agency reviewer will see.
 If you generate a comprehensive PDF in Cayuse (click on the Cayuse printer icon and select all forms and attachments) the PDF will include some forms that don't actually transmit to the funding agency.
 For example, the Cayuse application offers both the modular budget form and the detailed budget form, but the transmitted application should include only one or the other -- whichever the applicant has selected.
 In addition, the Cayuse PDF will not contain a table of contents, nor will it show headers and footers, both of which are generated in the application PDF you'll find in the Commons.

 Prior to submission applicants should always use the Cayuse PDF to check for typographical errors, wrong attachments, poorly placed figures, and other content errors.
 Such errors cannot be fixed once applications have been submitted.